gbrogni/simple-erp/README.md

 docker-compose up

-The you can run the api and app running in each terminal:
+Then you can run the api and app running in each terminal:

 npm run dev